omarimran2000/Manufacturing-Facility-Simulation/README.md

 ## Running The Simulation
  The simulation can be run by using a Python IDE (i.e. PyCharm) or by typing *python main.py* in the terminal/command prompt while in the same folder as main.py.
-This will run the main script and run the simulation until 2500 minutes.
+This will run the main script and run the simulation until 3300 minutes for 50 replications.

  Running on Ubuntu (Debian)
  ```